 Counter-offers happen often, especially when the market is competitive and new hires are hard to find.
-Our Principal Consultant Jacob, with over six years’ experience working with law firms and their staffing needs, sheds some light on the question, how do you handle a counter-offer?
+So, what should you do when you receive one?

 If you feel under appreciated in your role, then it is likely to be the latter.
 So, trust your instincts, and do what is right for you.

-If you are a City lawyer and have experienced a counter-offer, but despite the promises your circumstances have not changed, speak with Jacob at Interlink about what to do next.
+If you are a Lawyer and have experienced a counter-offer, but despite the promises your circumstances have not changed, speak with Siobhan Murray at email@example.com about what to do next.